mshood8701/az-com-terraform/README.md

-Deploying a Secure Ubuntu VM on Azure with Terraform This repository outlines a production-conscious deployment of an Ubuntu 22.04 LTS Virtual Machine on Microsoft Azure, using Terraform for Infrastructure-as-Code (IaC).
+Azure Ubuntu VM Deployment with Terraform

+This repository outlines a production-conscious deployment of an Ubuntu 22.04 LTS Virtual Machine on Microsoft Azure, using Terraform for Infrastructure-as-Code (IaC).
 The configuration prioritizes security, modularity, and compliance with Azure enterprise governance.

-Key Objectives
+Project Objectives

 Deploy a Linux VM in Azure’s West US region

 Enable secure SSH access using a static public IP